 Part II: Not On Writing

 I wonder if I’ve been changed in the night?
 Let me think.
 Was I the same when I got up this morning?
 I almost think I can remember feeling a little different.
 But if I’m not the same, the next question is ‘Who in the world am I?’
 Ah, that’s the great puzzle!

 How old are you?

-I get this a lot, I think because no one has stuck my birthdate on Wikipedia yet and I assume it’s difficult to guess from my appearance given that I still get carded frequently.
-I am currently 34 years old.
+I get this fairly often.
+I assume it’s difficult to guess from my appearance.
+I am currently 35 years old.
 My birthday is the 8th day of July.

 Where did you go to school?

 I went to Smith College in Northampton, Massachusetts.
 I lived in the same house that Julia Child lived in when she went there, which I still think is pretty darned cool.
 I majored in Theatre and I probably could have minored in Studio Art had I actually bothered to declare it an official minor.
 I could have done the same thing with English or Religion, most likely, but I didn’t sleep that much during college so I’m sure there were a lot of things I should have done and didn’t.

 Are you married?